neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 The first thing you should do--FP or not--is to reduce dependencies.
 Lots of dependencies is a smell.
-Then replace the remaining object dependencies with *functional dependencies*.
-Gradually have the engineers evolve their APIs towards behavior rather than objects.
+Then replace the remaining object dependencies with functional dependencies.
+Gradually have the engineers evolve their APIs towards *behavior* rather than objects.

-Things hard to mock like REST calls can be replaced with functions as simple as `"" => """{"fake": true}"""` to use [Scala](/tags/scala) syntax.
+For example, let's say one of your user stories involves fetching a username by an identifier to use it for subsequent business logic.
+Typically, that code has a dependency on some object that knows how to read from the database.
+Testing the logic in isolation requires the overhead of writing your own stub for that database object or importing a library to mock it.
+What if instead the dependency was on a simple function that takes a number (the identifier) and returns a string (the username)?
+This elegantly decouples the logic from the database concern or any particular family of objects; all it knows is "If I give this function the right identifier, I get the username back."
+Even better, I can stub that function really easily:

+* One happy path (using Scala syntax): `123 => "Neil"`
+* One error path: `999 => throw new UserNotFoundException("No user with id 999")`

 That's really easy.
 No mocking libraries necessary.

 As for test inputs, consider [property-based testing](http://www.scalatest.org/user_guide/property_based_testing).
-For the cost of less initial setup than you do now for a single input, tools like [ScalaCheck](/tags/scalacheck) will generate literally hundreds of inputs that will put the code through the wringer against data you never imagined and give you confidence it works.
+For the cost of less initial setup than you do now for a single input, tools like [ScalaCheck](/tags/scalacheck) will generate literally hundreds of inputs that will put the code through the wringer against data you never imagined and would never have time to write yourself.
-I think it makes a lot of sense to execute property-based tests as the first line of defense in development but conventional, scenario-based tests with functional dependencies to reproduce and fix bugs discovered in functional testing or production.
+I would suggest property-based tests as the first line of defense in development but conventional, scenario-based tests with functional dependencies to address bugs discovered in functional testing or production.

 Finally, if your team's tests have sophisticated setup with an expensive resource you'd like to share across tests and clean up afterwards, have your engineers employ the [Loan Pattern](https://www.outbrain.com/techblog/2017/05/effective-testing-with-loan-pattern-in-scala/),